DBraun/TD-JUCE/README.md

 ### All Platforms

-You need to modify the JUCE framework in a slight way.
-In this repo, go to `thirdparty/JUCE_6/modules/juce_dsp/frequency/juce_Convolution.cpp` and change [line 75](https://github.com/juce-framework/JUCE/blob/a30f7357863a7d480a771e069abf56909cdf0e13/modules/juce_dsp/frequency/juce_Convolution.cpp#L75) from

-`class BackgroundMessageQueue  : private Thread`

-to

-`class BackgroundMessageQueue  : public Thread`

 ### Windows

 Install [CMake](https://cmake.org/download/) and make sure it's in your system path.
 Then in this repo, open a cmd window and do the following: